9 FAM 402.14

 "PETITION VALID TO (date)."

-9 FAM 402.14-10(H) Reissuing P Visas
+9 FAM 402.14-10(H) (U) Reissuing P Visas

-9 FAM 402.14-11 Spouse and Children of P-1, P-2, or P-3 Aliens
+9 FAM 402.14-12 (U) Spouse and Children

 c.
-Employment Prohibited: Aliens in P-4 status are generally not authorized to accept employment.
-The spouse and children of a P-1, P-2, or P-3 principal alien may not accept employment unless they qualify independently for a classification in which employment is, or can be, authorized or unless that employment is authorized by DHS.
+(U) Employment Prohibited: Individuals in P-4 status are generally not authorized to accept employment.
+The spouse and children of a P-1, P-2, or P-3 principal may not accept employment unless they qualify independently for a classification in which employment is, or can be, authorized or unless that employment is authorized by DHS.
 You shall take this into account in evaluating whether family members have furnished adequate evidence of their support while in the United States.